What is Child Abuse?

 - Regressive behaviours (thumb sucking, bed wetting)

 - Becomes close to you as if seeking protection but is unusually quiet.
 Can hold you leg when someone else comes in.
 (Shyness is natural but to start being shy might be a sign of being scared)

 - Fear of previously enjoyed people and places

-- Engaging in acting out or delinquent behaviours.
+- Engaging in acting out or delinquent behaviors.

 What to look for from your older children

 The grooming process may vary but there are some common signs to look out for if you think a child may be being groomed: Note: This hard because pads and phone are more often used these days.

 - Aggressive and secretive behaviour when questioned about their online activities – this may seem typical of teenagers but when it is outside the child’s normal behavioural pattern, it may be an indication that they are being manipulated by an offender online.